gpsaggese/umd_data605/tutorials/tutorial_postgres/tutorial_postgres.md

 ## Run container

 - Let's look at `docker_bash.sh`, which runs a container
-- Run Docker
+- Run bash inside Docker container
   ```
   > docker_bash.sh
   ```

-- You should see the prompt from `Docker`
+- You should see the prompt from `Docker` with user and container id
   ```
   postgres@09913bf19d81:/$
   ```